-The Civilian Complaint Review Board (CCRB) in conjunction with NYU McSilver Institute for Poverty Policy & Research and the NYU Law Center on Race, Inequality & the Law is hosting their first-ever youth summit on February 5, 2019 from 9:00 AM - 4:00 PM at New York University Kimmel Center, Rosenthal Pavilion, 60 Washington Square South, New York, NY 10012.
+On February 26, 2019, the Civilian Complaint Review Board (CCRB) in conjunction with NYU McSilver Institute for Poverty Policy & Research and the NYU Law Center on Race, Inequality & the Law, hosted its first-ever youth summit at New York University Kimmel Center, Rosenthal Pavilion, 60 Washington Square South, New York, NY 10012.

 The gathering was an opportunity for young people ages 10-24 from across New York City to directly share their experiences with policing, identify problems in their communities, and recommend solutions to public safety and police oversight practitioners and academics.
 The insights shared by participants from this event will inform CCRB's 2019 report on youth.

 |9:00 am - 9:15 am||Welcome & Opening Remarks|

 |9:15 am - 10:20 am||Panel Discussion and Q&A: Policing In and Around Schools|

 |10:35 am - 11:40 am||Panel Discussion and Q&A: Street Encounters and Stop-Question-and-Frisk|

 |12:00 pm - 1:15 pm||Lunch

 During this time, participants will be invited to view the Art Exhibit featuring visual and recorded works from young people that address policing, police-community relations, and criminal justice.